hvph-uyen/todo-app/README.md

 - **Database**:
   - Currently, tasks are stored locally (in-memory / frontend state).
   - Can be extended to use a persistent database (e.g., MongoDB, PostgreSQL).

----

-## 🧠 Reflection

-### a.
-If you had more time, what would you expand?
-- Add multi-user support with authentication.
-- Store tasks in a real database so everyone accessing the application can use the AI function (for now can only run locally)

-### b.
-If you integrate AI APIs more for your app, what would you do?
-- Use AI to auto-categorize tasks (work, personal, urgent).
-- Provide daily productivity insights (e.g., "You’re most productive at 10 AM").
-- Suggest task splitting if a task is too big.
-- Add a natural language input (e.g., "Remind me to buy groceries tomorrow at 6 PM").

----

-## ✅ Checklist
-- [x] Code runs without errors
-- [x] All required features implemented (add/edit/delete/complete tasks)
-- [x] All ✍️ sections are filled